So how can we be good at landing job offers?

 This will help follow ups, and might even get you a job in the later years.
 The more people you know, the better!

 How is your job search coming along – what stage are you at?
-Comment below!
+If you have any further resume tips to add, share them in the comments below!

 Meanwhile here are some related articles that may be of interest: